-I currently run a business with my wife called Lakeside Robotics developing AI for games and educational robotics products such as LEGO Mindstorms®, LEGO SPIKE Prime™, and VEX Robotics, am working on some semi-related 3D printing software, and am consulting for a few companies to help them with their printing solutions.
-I am also the secretary of the PWG Internet Printing Protocol workgroup and one of two IETF designated experts for printing.
+I currently run a business with my wife called Lakeside Robotics developing software for printing and educational robotics products such as LEGO® Mindstorms®, and VEX Robotics®, and am consulting for a few companies to help them with their printing solutions.
+I am also the secretary of the PWG Internet Printing Protocol workgroup and one of two IETF designated experts in the world for printing.

 Prior to Lakeside Robotics I worked for Apple Inc. for almost 13 years developing printing software and standards on their behalf and serving as the PWG Chair for about half of that time.
 Apple was a great company to work for and I'm grateful for my time there.

-Prior to Apple, my wife and I ran a company called Easy Software Products (ESP) which did work for various companies doing 2D and 3D graphics displays, printing software (including CUPS), server software, multi-channel audio processing, real-time data acquisition, AI simulations, natural language interfaces, and shared memory databases.
+Prior to Apple, my wife and I ran a company called Easy Software Products (ESP) which did classes for 2D and 3D graphics, printing software (including CUPS), and server software.
+Before I started ESP, I worked for a couple government contractors doing 2D and 3D graphics displays, multi-channel audio processing, real-time data acquisition, AI simulations, natural language interfaces, and shared memory databases.

 When I am not writing software, standards, or books, I spend time with my wife, son, and extended family, and take lots of photos, an addiction I learned from my father on the many family camping trips we'd take.
 Ah, slideshows!